daniel-lawson/TrafficSignClassificationProject/Writeup.md

 | 0.00000049  | Bicycles Crossing                     |
 | 0.00000001  | Right-of-way at the Next Intersection |

+The network was very confident that it was a Chidlren Crossing sign.

 For the **No Vehicles sign**, the top five soft max probabilites were:
 | Probability | Prediction          |
 |:-----------:|:-------------------:|